xxnado/XRP-Ledger-Analytics/README.md

 # Ledgerlytics Research Project on XRP Ledger
 ## Overview
-This project is an ongoing research initiative focused on understanding user behavior and transaction patterns on the XRP Ledger.
-We aim to explore innovative ways to leverage data from the ledger, utilizing advanced machine-learning techniques.
+This project is an ongoing research focused on understanding user behavior and transaction patterns on the XRP Ledger, with a main focus on fraud detection and user account ownership segmentation..
+We aim to explore innovative ways to leverage on-chain and off-chain data, utilizing advanced machine-learning techniques.

 ## Status
 Our research is currently in progress.
 If you're interested in learning more or would like to collaborate, feel free to reach out to us!